Frequently Asked Questions on Deportation

 If I am deported, will I be allowed to return to New Zealand?

 Normally, it would be very challenging for you to gain entry permission or a new visa following deportation or removal from New Zealand.
-In certain situations you may be able to return.
-Professional advice and assistance are highly recommend if you or your loved ones are trying to return to New Zealand following a deportation.
+In certain situations, you may be able to return.
+Professional advice and assistance are highly recommended if you or your loved ones are trying to return to New Zealand following a deportation.

 It is also important to be aware of the specific bans on re-entry to New Zealand if you have been deported.
 These bans are specified in section 179 of the Immigration Act 2009, they range from two to five years if you have been in New Zealand unlawfully, but for more serious grounds for deportation including criminal convictions, classified as being a threat to security, immigration fraud, visa granted on basis of false identity, there are permanent bans (this means you can never return, unless Ministerial intervention can be obtained).